LaendleEnergy/AccountManagement/README.md

 The application, packaged as an _über-jar_, is now runnable using `java -jar build/*-runner.jar`.

 ## Testing
-Build application: `quarkus build`
 Start Redis:
 `docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest`

-Right-click on `src/test` and click on `Run 'Tests in account-management'` Or run the tests via the `quarkus test` command.
+You can run the tests via the `quarkus test` command

 ## Docker

 Before building the container image run: